-Valuation date Actuarially calcu in which contribu Methods and assumption used to determine actuarially determined contributions: Actuarially calculated contribution rates are calculated as of July 1, one year prior to the end of the fiscal year in which contributions are reported.
-Actuarial cost method Entry Age Normal Actuarial Cost Method and the blended discount rates as required by GASB Statements No. 74 and 75.
-The Normal Cost and Actuarial Accrued Liability for purpose of calculating the Actuarially Determined Contribution were developed using the Entry Age Normal Actuarial Cost Method and a fullfunding discount rate of 7.00 percent.
-Inflation 2.5% Payroll growth 2.75% Retirement age The probabilities of retirement are based on the 2017 CaIPERS Experience Study for the period from 1997 to 2015.
-Mortality The mortality assumptions are based on mortality rates resulting from the most recent CaIPERS Experience Study adopted by the CaIPERS Board.
-For purposes of the mortality rates, the revised rates include 15 years of projected ongoing mortality improvement using 90 percent of Scale MP 2016 published by the Society of Actuales.
+Valuation date Actuarially calculated contribution rates are calculated as of July 1, one year prior to the end of the fiscal year in which contributions are reported.
+Methods and assumption used to determine actuar ially determined contributions: Actuarial cost method Entry Age Normal Actuarial Cost Method and the blended discount rates as required by GASB Statements No. 74 and 75.
+The Normal Cost and Actuarial Accrued Liability for purpose of calculating the Actuarially Determined Contribution were developed using the Entry Age Normal Actuarial Cost Method and a full-funding discount rate of 6.75 percent.
+Inflation 2.25% Payroll growth 2.50% Retirement age The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
+Mortality TI 15 C 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 The mortality assumptions are based on mortality rates resulting from the most recent CalPERS Experience Study adopted by the CalPERS Board.
+For purposes of the mortality rates, the revised rates include 15 years of projected ongoing mortality improvement using Scale MP 2016 published by the Society of Actuaries.